-So, it may be the case, why are you are just tired of keeping your relationship long-distance.
+So, it may be the case, why you are just tired of keeping your relationship long-distance.
 Suppose your long-distance relationship lasts more than a few months.
 In that case, it’s easy to lose interest in trying to maintain an emotional connection online while feeling deprived of physical intimacy most of the time.

-It’s a long-distance is no longer working for you, tell your partner exactly how you feel.
+If a long-distance is no longer working for you, tell your partner exactly how you feel.
 Ask them how they see your relationship is going.
 If there are specific reasons for you losing interest in a long-distance, maybe is it that you can find a way to fix it.

 Together with your partner, you might find a way to move in together sooner rather than later.

 And if you cannot find a way to live together, you could consider a long-distance friendship until you are in a better position.